avs-abhishek123/Detectron2/README.md

 ---

-## Installation, Quick Start: Using Detectron, Model Zoo and Baselines & Update
+## Installation, Quick Start: Using Detectron, Model Zoo and Baselines, Update & License

 Please find installation instructions for Caffe2 and Detectron in [`INSTALL.md`](INSTALL.md).
 After installation, please see [`GETTING_STARTED.md`](GETTING_STARTED.md) for brief tutorials covering inference and training with Detectron.